wjdwldbs/Rectangles/README.md

 # nuvalence_rectangle
 nuvalent_rectangle application analyzes client-input rectangles and detects intersection, containment, and adjacency.

+Things to note:
-**important: The upper-left corner of the computer screen is the origin coordinate (0, 0) and y-axis goes in the downwards direction.
+- The upper-left corner of the computer screen is the origin coordinate (0, 0) and y-axis goes in the downwards direction.

+- The x-y coordinates of two rectangles must be perfectly aligned in order for a detection (ie. intersecting point) to occur on the application interface .

 ## Table of Contents